AzharHusain/jwt_nodejs_mysql/README.md

 | id          | int(10) unsigned | NO   | PRI | NULL    | auto_increment |

-### You can modify your db connection settings in backend/db/config.js
+#### You can modify your db connection settings in backend/db/config.js ~~Avoid using credentials directory in config file for real projects~~